Lemuca09/trabalho-rede-neural/README.md

 ---

-Note: This document contains the main analyses only.
+Note: The document contains the main analyses only.
 The code also includes: Buy/Hold/Sell decision suggestions based on predictions, LSTM model performance over the 3 years, and analysis of the second principal component (PC2).